PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Some fansubbers will deliberately set up things that are subtly similar to another show.
 They will even go so far as to include memes.

-One of the most well-known Failsubs is taken from the anime version of Fate/Stay Night.
+"People Die If They Are Killed" is one of the most well-known Failsubs taken from the anime version of Fate/Stay Night.
 In this anime, the main character Shirou wonders why he survived even with the most gruesome and painful of wounds.
 Upon realizing has the ‘Avalon’ inside him, he thinks that it’s morally wrong to be immortal, which leads to…

 Am I kawaii, Uguu~! | Translator’s note: Kawaii means cute

-‘Am I Kawaii’ is a recurring image that is notable as a failsub as it has has a redundancy similar to ‘Just According to Keikaku’.
+"Am I Kawaii" is a recurring image that is notable as a failsub as it has has a redundancy similar to “Just According to Keikaku”.
 While it’s more related to QUALITY, this failsub is spreading rapidly.
-It originated from the anime ‘Kanon’, and can be seen (as an example) in the original What’s All This Racket? rage comic.
+It originated from the anime Kanon (See also: ~Uguu), and can be seen (as an example) in the original What’s All This Racket? rage comic.

 DO NOT WANT